bGray88/calance_bootstrap_csv/README.md

 Built using Node and Express, this simple app will fetch some repo data from the Bootstrap Github page.

 ## Usage
-Clone the repo to a destination of your choice: 'git clone git@github.com:bGray88/calance_bootstrap_csv.git' The app can be run in one of two ways:
+- Clone the repo to a destination of your choice: 'git clone git@github.com:bGray88/calance_bootstrap_csv.git'
+- The app can be run in one of two ways:
-* 1a) To run it using npm and node: navigate to the root directory of this project and type-
+* Ia) To run it using npm and node: navigate to the root directory of this project and type-
 ```sh
 npm install
 ```